dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ```
 [^6]

-Then, if I issue a test command, I can  see the output!:
+Then with a test command there is output!
+Data has been read from the
+`memcached` process through the kernel.

 ```
 Attaching 1 probe...
 set memtier-3652115 0 60 4
 ```

-Great!
-Now, to quickly turn this into a useful tool, I can add the keys to a
+Now, to quickly turn this into a relatively useful tool, each time a key is hit
-dictionary, using the `++` operator to count each time the command is called:
+it can be incremented in a dictionary.
+Using the `++` operator to count each
+time the command is called:

 ```{.awk include=src/uprobe-v1.bt}
 ```

-When this exits, it will print a map of the top run commands, which should
+When this exits, it will print a sorted map of the commands, which should
 correspond to the most frequently accessed keys.

-With a working uprobe prototype, my attention now turns to getting better
+With a working uprobe prototype, attention now turns to getting better quality
-quality data. `bpftrace` doesn't really have the faculty to parse strings at
+data. `bpftrace` doesn't really have the faculty to parse strings at the
+moment and this is inherently pretty inefficient, and not something ideal to do
-the moment, so it is better if arguments are passed of a known type.
-This
+on each probe, so it is better if arguments are passed of a known type.

-problem is solved by the USDT tracepoint protocol, established by the popular
+The problem of building more flexible tools is better solved by the use of the
-use of dtrace.
+USDT tracepoint protocol for defining static tracepoints.
+Fortunately, this has
+already been established in many packages by the popular use of `dtrace`
+on other Unix platforms like Solaris, BSD, their derivatives, such as Darwin.
+ Systemtap has provided Linux compatibility, which is what `bpftrace` and `bcc`
+ are able to leverage.

 [^1]: Using docker or crictl, we can find the container process and inspect its
     children to find the memcached process.
 This method then uses the `/root`